 ML model deployment may not be needed in some cases, for example when the training function and inference function are co-located.

 - AI/ML inference: performing inference using a trained ML model by the AI/ML inference function.
 The AI/ML inference may also trigger model re-training or update based on e.g., performance monitoring and evaluation.

+NOTE: depending on system implementation and AI/ML functionality arrangments, both AI/ML inference emulation and ML deployment steps may be skiped.